digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-2/specifications/conservation-area.md

 ## Conservation area documents dataset

 This dataset is about documents that provide sources for the information contained in the conservation areas dataset.
-These documents will be either:
+If you can, you should provide this dataset in addition to the conservation area dataset.

+If your conservation area documents are all held in a single page, you add the URL of that page in the conservation area dataset instead of providing a separate conservation area documents dataset.
+Add the URL in the `documentation-url` field.

+These documents are the authoritative source and provide the context around the history and impact of the conservation area.
+They can be:

+-   draft directions
 -   area appraisals
 -   notices of conservation area designations
+-   management plans
+-   gazette entries

 The dataset must contain at least one entry (row) for each conservation area document.
 It must containing the following fields (columns):